cyberirishman/Vibe-Voice-MacM4-2026/README.md

 bash vibevoice_apple_silicon.sh
 ```

 On first run the script detects your Mac's unified memory and asks which model you want — VibeVoice-Large (7B, best quality, ~18 GB download) or VibeVoice-1.5B (smaller and faster, ~5 GB download) — with the right choice for your RAM marked as the default.
 Whichever you pick is both downloaded and launched.
 When you see `Running on local URL: http://127.0.0.1:7860`, open that address in your browser.
 Model loading itself takes a few quiet minutes — don't ctrl-C.
-Use the same command to run the Application after first install.
+Use the same command (bash vibevoice_apple_silicon.sh) to run the Application after first install.
 It will check for downloaded models and not redownload them.

 Models are cached after download: re-run the script anytime and pick the other model to switch (instant once both are downloaded).
 Passing `--model` on the command line skips the picker entirely.